stereobooster/react-snap/Readme.md

 - Enables SEO for SPA (google, duckduckgo...)
 - Enables SMO for SPA (twitter, facebook...)
-- Works out-of-the-box wit c-r-a - no code-changes required.
+- Works out-of-the-box wit create-react-app - no code-changes required.
 Also, can work with another setup.
 - Thanks to prerendered HTML and inlined critical CSS you will get very fast first paint.
-- Thanks to preloading you will get very fast interaction time
+- Thanks to `Preload resources` feature you will get very fast first interaction time.

 ## Basic usage with create-react-app